-The general-purpose input/output (GPIO) pins can be used as either inputs or outputs.
-These pins are readable and can be set either through the control interface or directly by the SigmaDSP core.
+Use the general-purpose input/output (GPIO) pins as either inputs or outputs.
+These pins are readable and are set either through the control interface or directly by the SigmaDSP core.
 When set as inputs, these pins can be used with push-button switches or rotary encoders to control DSP program settings.
-Digital outputs can be used to drive LEDs or external logic to indicate the status of internal signals and control other devices.
+Use digital outputs to drive LEDs or external logic to indicate the status of internal signals and to control other devices.
 Examples of this use include indicating signal overload, signal present, and button press confirmation.

 When set as an output, each pin can typically drive 2 mA.
 This is enough current to directly drive some high efficiency LEDs.
 Standard LEDs require about 20 mA of current and can be driven from a GPIO output with an external transistor or buffer.
-Because of issues that could arise from simultaneously driving or sinking a large current on many pins, care should be taken in the application design to avoid connecting high efficiency LEDs directly to many or all of the MPx pins.
+Because of issues that can arise from simultaneously driving or sinking a large current on many pins, take care in the application design to avoid connecting high efficiency LEDs directly to many or all of the MPx pins.
 If many LEDs are required, use an external driver.